IDEAS home Printed from https://ideas.repec.org/a/spr/jotpro/v38y2025i4d10.1007_s10959-025-01441-w.html

 Abstract

-Driven by the emergence of stochastic differential equations stochastic differential equations (SDEs) influenced by G-Brownian motion in the context of uncertain data across various financial scenarios, there is a pressing need to develop efficient numerical schemes for approximating these types of SDEs.
+Driven by the emergence of stochastic differential equations (SDEs) influenced by G-Brownian motion in the context of uncertain data across various financial scenarios, there is a pressing need to develop efficient numerical schemes for approximating these types of SDEs.
 Recently, several discretization schemes have been introduced to numerically solve G-SDEs using the standard Euler–Maruyama method.
 This study presents a first-order discretization scheme based on the G-Itô’s formula for G-SDEs.
 Furthermore, we examine the convergence of the proposed scheme and explore its asymptotic behavior in the $$L^2$$ L 2 sense.
 The findings confirm that the numerical method exhibits stability against small perturbations.

 Suggested Citation

 • Bahar Akhtari & Panyu Wu, 2025.
-"Milstein Scheme for Stochastic Differential Equations Driven by G-Brownian Motion," Journal of Theoretical Probability, Springer, vol. 38(4), pages 1-21, December.
+"Milstein Scheme for Stochastic Differential Equations driven by G-Brownian Motion," Journal of Theoretical Probability, Springer, vol. 38(4), pages 1-21, December.

 • Handle: RePEc:spr:jotpro:v:38:y:2025:i:4:d:10.1007_s10959-025-01441-w